 I’ve visited Seoul a few times in recent years, but most of my sightseeing has usually been contained to the old Jongno district, north of the Han River.
 Filled with charming old Hanok villages and the ancient palaces as well as amazing districts like Myeongdong, Hongdae and Insadong, there was hardly any time to explore further.
-So when I was invited by Big John’s Place invite me to check out their hostel in the midst of Gangnam, I was pretty stoked to see a different side of Seoul.
+So when I was invited by Big John’s Place to check out their hostel in the midst of Gangnam, I was pretty stoked to finally get to see a different side of Seoul.

 Visit a UNESCO Heritage site – Seonjeongneung royal tombs